-- How to know if you can file for an uncontested divorce in Florida
+- How to qualify for an uncontested divorce in Illinois

 - How long it takes

 Divorce is hard, no matter who you are.
 But when both spouses agree on all aspects of the split – who keeps the house and other marital assets, how much alimony should be paid, or XYZ, depending on the circumstances – an uncontested divorce is possible.
 And an uncontested divorce is a much smoother and more cost-effective solution.

 In Illinois, uncontested divorce has increasingly become the preferred choice for couples who want to end their marriage amicably.